 - Cable ties that match the grid color.
 (Using cable

-ties to reinforce the grid connections helps make the cage extra tight
+ties to reinforce the grid connections helps make the cage extra tight and super secure.)

 - Easy-to-follow, color assembly instructions with photos

 Please NOTE about the Cage Bottom

 The cage does not have grids on the bottom.
 They are

 unnecessary.
 The cage is designed to sit nicely on a flat surface -- a